MariosBinatsis/portfolio/README.md

-# Marios Binatsis — Project Portfolio
+# Marios Binatsis — Founder & Product Portfolio

-This portfolio includes selected web development projects, product case studies and frontend work.
+This portfolio highlights projects, product case studies and startup work centered around digital product thinking, marketplace design and real-world execution.

-The main featured project is **Sezonly**, a live marketplace application for seasonal jobs in Greece.
+The main featured project is **Sezonly**, a live marketplace platform for seasonal jobs in Greece.

 ---